IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 * vXX-YY
    * A 2-part version number as described below.
    * Increments of XX represents a significant change to the processing software and/or the CDF file structure.
 Users should consult the appropriate metadata or changelogs to determine what has changed before working with newer versions of the data.
-      * This should match what is in the global "Data_version" attribute
    * Increments of YY represent reprocessing because of new/updated inputs, or updated calibration.
 New files on the SDC will automatically be given a new version if their checksum is different from the previous

 .. note::